Jaycee Carroll: Real Madrid

 In July 2011, Carroll signed a three-year contract with Real Madrid.
 On July 22, 2013, he signed a contract extension with Real Madrid, that would keep him in the club until 2017.

 In the 2014–15 season, Real Madrid won the EuroLeague championship, after defeating Olympiacos, by a score of 78–59, in the EuroLeague Finals.
 Real Madrid eventually finished the season by also winning the Spanish League 2014–15 season championship, after a 3–0 series sweep in the Spanish ACB League Finals series against Barcelona.
 With that title, Real Madrid won the triple crown.

-In May 2018, Real Madrid won the 2017–18 EuroLeague championship, after defeating Fenerbahçe Doğuş in the final game with 85–80.
+In May 2018, Real Madrid won the 2017–18 EuroLeague championship, after defeating Fenerbahçe Doğuş in the final game 85–80.
 Over 36 EuroLeague games, Carroll averaged 9.4 points per game.

 National team career

 Carroll tried to become naturalized by Azerbaijan in the winter of 2011, but problems with bureaucracy kept it from happening then.
 When rumors started to appear about him gaining naturalization with Montenegro instead, he finally received his Azerbaijani passport in April 2012.

 Carroll played with the senior Azerbaijani national basketball team in two games of the FIBA EuroBasket 2013 qualification, where he scored 27 points in the team's 79–96 loss to Sweden, and 26 points in the team's wide margin victory versus Luxembourg (95–77).